OlivetEkeh/alx-low_level_programming/README.md

-This is the readme file for 0x01-variables
+This is the readme for more functions project